nhanb/old.hi.imnhan.com/content/fix-rmit-wifi-issue-with-ubuntu-13-04.md

 This is a [known bug](https://bugs.launchpad.net/ubuntu/+source/network-manager/+bug/1104476) and many have complained about it.
 There seems to be no developer assigned to fix it though.
 I'll keep you updated on the issue.

+### Update (Dec 16, 2013)

+A fix has been released in GNOME upstream but not incorporated into official Ubuntu repositories yet.
+An impatient contributor has created his own PPA to provide the fixed package.
+To install it, enter the following commands:

+    :::bash
+    sudo sudo add-apt-repository ppa:pritambaral/nms
+    sudo apt-get update
+    sudo apt-get install network-manager-gnome